Social media influence really comes down to your ability to impact the online community with your content.

 When it comes to your own strategy, use branded images, universal messages and language that will appeal to your target audience.
 Use consistent filters for images, keep to your main color scheme as much as possible, establish consistent fonts and styles… all of these things help with brand recognition.
 Which, in turn, increases your social media influence.

-Grab Social Studio FX and incorporate a consistent presentation into your social media strategy.
 Presenting your brand in a consistent and professional manner will create unity between many aspects of your company’s marketing campaign.

 Build Social Media Influence